mhfowler/canalswans-gatsby/content/blog/the-war-on-pathogens/the-war-on-pathogens.md

 which truly was already in a public health crisis long before corona (from pesticides, pollution, climate change, capital-influenced healthcare, the opioid crisis, biodiversity loss, lack of access to nature, and other factors).

 Perhaps if we could have had a perfect lockdown in March we could have prevented the spread of the virus entirely.
-But given that didn't happen, it seems likely Corona will become endemic, and there are many better new normals we can imagine instead of "the war on pathogens", even if thats most profitable for the pharmaceutical companies.
+But given that didn't happen, it seems likely Corona will become endemic.
+There are many better new normals one could imagine instead of "the war on pathogens" even if that would be the most profitable for the pharmaceutical companies.